DawdlingHalo/Hungarian-Chickenpox-ML/Nation_level_case_count_prediction/README.md

 # Nation level case count prediction
 Since we are doing nation level, so we only require one series.
 This means we total the cases from all counties into a single column.
 Upon observing the graph , we can conclude that we have a trend statinoary dataset .
 This means that time series does not exhibit a trend.

+The data is seasonal and we can conclude it is stationary in nature.
 All the cases of a particular date have been summed to generate a single value.

 ---